Application Priority Dates and Admission Notification

 First-year applicants who complete their file by Nov.
 15 are guaranteed early action and will receive an admission decision on or before Feb.
 1.

-Students meeting the non-binding, early action deadline may be admitted, postponed or denied admission.
-Postponed students will receive an additional review and are strongly encouraged to submit additional academic information to strengthen their applications.
-Students who are postponed do not typically receive an admission decision until April 1.
+Students meeting the non-binding, early action deadline may be admitted, deferred to Regular Decision, or denied admission.
+Deferred students will receive an additional review and are strongly encouraged to submit additional academic information to strengthen their applications.
+Students who are deferred do not typically receive an admission decision until April 1.

 Early action students are not required to enroll at CU Boulder, but should, if they choose to attend, confirm their intent to enroll by May 1.

 Regular Decision Application Deadline

 The first-year regular decision application deadline is Jan.
 15. All applicants with completed files by Jan.
 15 will be notified of their admission decision no later than April 1.

 Students should, if they choose to attend, confirm their intent to enroll by May 1.

 If a student submits a complete application on or before the transfer application deadline, they will receive an admission decision within six to eight weeks.
-A complete application includes test scores (if you have less than 24 college credit hours post high school graduation), transcripts (high school and college), personal statement and application fee.
+A complete application includes transcripts (high school and college), personal statement, academic interest response and application fee.

 Transfer Application Deadlines